 “Camp Echo Lake helps each camper and staff member feel valued and important as they build life skills, form connections with others and become an important part of our overall community.

 We help each camper and staff member set higher expectations for themselves by teaching them the importance of self-respect and respect for others.”

-As a third generation owner, Tony grew up at Camp Echo Lake, giving him a unique perspective and insight into what it takes to lead a community of 500 campers and their staff.
-Tony started as a 6-year old camper in 1969, and has held almost every job at camp along the way to becoming the Camp Director in 1995.
+Tony and Emily are the third generation of the Stein family to own and lead the Camp Echo Lake community.
+Tony grew up at Camp Echo Lake, giving him a unique perspective and insight into what it takes to lead a community of 500 campers and their staff.
+Tony started as a 6-year old camper in 1969, and held almost every job at camp before becoming the Camp Director in 1995.

 When asked what makes Echo Lake such a special place, Tony replied…

 “At Echo Lake, kids and staff alike can both truly thrive and feel a HUGE sense of self.
 We strive to partner with parents to help them develop their children into wonderful young people, willing and able to contribute to the world in which we live.”

 Amy Stein is the Director Emeritus of Camp Echo Lake, and Chairperson of the Board of Project Morry.

 Amy is the only person who has been a part of the fabric of Camp Echo Lake since its inception.
 Her parents, Edith and Bill Medine, founded the camp in 1946 when she was just 8-yrs old.
 Even as a camper, Amy was committed to ensuring Echo Lake’s success, going so far as to have playdates each winter with campers who were on the fence about returning the following summer.